 - Types of investments to be held.

 - Balance between different types of investments.

 - Risk.

 - Expected return on investments.

-- Realisation of investments.

-- The extent to which social, ethical and environmental considerations are taken into account.

-- The extent to which the Council complies with the 6 Myners principles of investment practice (2008).
+- Realisation of investments. - The extent to which social, ethical and environmental considerations are taken into account. - The extent to which the Council complies with the 6 Myners principles of investment practice (2008).

-Governance Compliance Statement
+14. Goverance Compliance Statement

-This sets out the Pension Fund's compliance with the Governance Compliance Statement on best practice showing where the Fund is compliant or not compliant with best practice and the reasons why it may not be compliant.
+This sets out the Pension Fund's compliance with the Secretary of State's Statutory Guidance on Governance in the LGPS.
+This is attached as Appendix A and shows where the Fund is compliant or not compliant with best practice and the reasons why it may not be compliant.